anakhanz/nzrepeaters/README.md

-#Introduction
+# NZ Repeaters Listing Generator

+## Introduction

 This program generates listings of the NZ Amateur Radio Beaacons, digipeaters and Repeaters fromt he information published by the [RSM SMART system](http://www.rsm.govt.nz/smart-web/smart/page/-smart/WelcomePage.wdk).

 Currently it outputs the data in the following formats:

 * KML - for display in Google earth and Google maps
 * KML - for display in Google earth and Google maps
 * CSV - Comma seperated variable spreadsheet format

 An example of the maps in action can be found on the [Wellington VHF Group website](http://www.vhf.org.nz/maps)

-#Data sources
+## Data sources

 The data included with this software comes from two sources:

 The technical data is sourced form the RSM's SMART system, if this is